andersDamm/reinforcement_learning_control/README.md

 What is included in this git:

-- Code for training the cart-2-pole
+- Code for training the systems
 - Creating videoes for trained network
 - Creating videoes for cart-1-pole with LQR
 - actor_net200 is the fully trained network for cart-1-pole
 - The poster used for the presentation the 04/12/2020.
 - Videoes of trained and LQR-controlled systems
+- Data for the trained systems
+-